compbiocore/Workflows_on_OSCAR/README.md

 When launched, the CLI tool will prompt the user to type the name of the software they wish to install and set up.
 Just enter `Nextflow` and you will be guided through the rest of the installation and configuration process.
 During this process, the guide will prompt you to answer a few simple questions, after which the software handles the majority of the configuration details for you.

-Once the installation and configuration process is done, users can run nextflow pipelines using their own custom workflows, workflows from github repos, or workflows from nf-core.
+Once the installation and configuration process is done, users can run nextflow pipelines using their own custom workflows, workflows from GitHub repos, or workflows from nf-core.
 The use of singularity containers is automatically enabled and users can flexibly incorporate different containers into their workflow pipelines.

 ### Important Nextflow commands